department-of-veterans-affairs/va.gov-team/products/medical-device-tool/product-outline.md

 Millions of Veterans depend upon the VA for disability-related medical devices and their accessories.
 Today, Veterans are able to order **prosthetic socks** and **hearing aid batteries**, the two most commonly-ordered medical device accessories, through their respective VA forms (Form 2345 & 2346).
 There are a number of ways to request these medical devices today, through several different mediums and platforms, providing a disparate experience for Veterans.
 With the expected sunsetting of eBenefits, BAM2 seeks to match and expand the functionality of the platform on the VA.gov website.

 ### User Problem Statement
-As a Veteran, I want to be able to easily order the medical devices I need for my disability.
+As a Veteran, I want to be able to easily order the medical devices I need for my disability in one place.
-- [ ] _As a Veteran, I want one place to easily order the medical needs._

 ## Discovery

 ### User Goals (Assumed)
 - Veterans:
   - Recieve **hearing aid batteries** or **prosthetic socks** from the VA _Denver Logistic Company_
-  - Automate their orders.
-  - [ ] - _Veteran's would like to reduce the effert needed when ordering medical needs_
+  - Spend less time and energy placing orders for batteries and socks

 - VHA Providers:
   - Submit a request for an order of **hearing aid batteries** or **prosthetic socks** on behalf of their Veteran patients
-  - [ ] - _To migrate orders from Veterans to the online channel and away from the other channels proved (Automated phone service, Call center services, Mail in leaflet, and email)_
- - [ ] - _To allow veterans to order the DLC's full catalogue through the online ordering channel_

 - DLC Employees:
   - Enter in orders from Vets via phone: call center & automatided, mail, or email